 When spots form in your dog’s eyes due to the diet and the type of food we give to Fido, some precautions must be taken.

-At the same time we could move from the industrial diet to the home one, or in any case to foods that are free of cereals.
+At the same time, we could move from the industrial diet to the home one, or in any case, to foods free of cereals.

 Other factors that cause the spots in the dog’s eyes

-We have seen that the spots in the dog’s eyes can result from the obstruction of the tear ducts ( epiphora ) or from an incorrect diet.
+We have seen that the dog’s eyes’ spots can result from the obstruction of the tear ducts ( epiphora ) or an incorrect diet.

 But the causes sometimes depend on other factors such as the dog’s age or the breed’s predisposition to profuse tearing.